 “The best way to get our attention is to either email or send a short note of interest.
 They can always fill in a questionnaire on our track page.
 We normally look for essential information like events, results (not places), grades and area of interest to major in college.”
 NCAA Division 1 Track and Field Coach of Manhattan College, Dan Mecca.

-If you need help knowing what your child should do to be recruited, I recommend getting How to Get Recruited today.
-I created it for families just like yours.
+If you need help understanding the recruiting process, I recommend buying the How to Get Recruited today.
+I created it for families like yours.
 The guide walks you through the whole process, step-by-step, to create opportunities for roster spots and scholarships.

 The recruiting process shouldn’t involve guesswork.
 Instead, approach the challenge with the confidence that you’re doing it right.
 You can use the steps to create “arbitrary” deadlines that will help your athlete achieve their goals.
-In addition, I lay out all the steps so your kids can call and email coaches with confidence.
-You want to give your kids every opportunity for success.
-I can’t motivate them for you, but How to Get Recruited can help make the process clear.
+In addition, I lay out all the steps so your teen can call and email coaches with confidence.
+Give your teen every opportunity for success.

-Most importantly, whether you need How to Get Recruited or not, sit down and talk with your child today and help them begin moving forward.
+Most importantly, whether you need How to Get Recruited or not, sit down and talk with your teen today and help them begin moving forward.

 Do you want to face the recruiting process with confidence?
 You can with…